-A 37-year-old Rukmini has been waiting patiently for the past 20 minutes outside the Healing Touch physiotherapy clinic to see the doctor.
+A 22-year-old Rukmini has been waiting patiently for the past 30 minutes outside the Desi Jerrah clinic to see the so-called ‘doctor’ claimed as Master in bone-setting art.
 There is visible discomfort on her face and she can barely move her right leg.
 As the attender signals that she can go inside, Rukmini’s husband helps her into the therapy room.

-Rukmini is only one of the many patients who have been regular visitors at the bone-setting clinics in Hyderabad’s Old City.
+Rukmini is only one of the many patients who have been regular visitors at the bone-setting clinics in Hyderabad’s Old City area.
 Patients come from all parts of the city and wait in long queues outside the clinics.
-Not simply to avoid the hefty bills of orthopaedic surgeons, but because of the trust the traditional bonesetters have gained over generations.
+Not simply to avoid the hefty bills of orthopaedic surgeons, but because of the trust the desi bonesetters have gained over generations.

-Dr Mohammad Hameeduddin, armed with a medical degree, continues the legacy of his father Mohammad Najanmuddin, who has been practising bone-setting from the past 50 years.
+Mohammad Hameeduddin, armed with a semi-medical degree, continues the legacy of his father Mohammad Najanmuddin, who has been practising bone-setting from the past 50 years.
 Najanmuddin is 72 years old and has been a Unani practitioner.

 The father-son duo neither advertises nor has put up boards outside the clinic, but people throng the place because they know that people’s sprains and fractures are cured in a jiffy.
 A price chart outside the clinic promises an entire course of treatment for less than Rs 500 for any patient.

 “Without an X-ray, just by touching, we can deduce whether it’s a fracture, a sprain or a break.
 If we think the case is serious, we recommend an X-ray.
 If it’s a sprain, we usually fix it in a single sitting, while fractures may take multiple sittings.
 If the fracture is deep, like in the femur bone which is located deep inside the thigh, we do not take a risk and refer the case to an orthopaedic surgeon,” Hameeduddin says.